The Sacramento Kings and Golden 1 Center app, powered by Built.io Flow and Built.io Backend, wins an Appy Award in the Sports Category

-Further, the company has formed partnerships with Gupshup, built.io, and API.ai to reach tens of thousands of developers and bring hundreds of app integrations to the Spark platform.
-The Gupshup and API.ai platforms will let people quickly make Cisco Spark bots.
+Further, the company has formed partnerships with Gupshup, built.io, and API.ai to reach tens of thousands of developers and bring hundreds of app integrations to the Webex Teams platform.
+The Gupshup and API.ai platforms will let people quickly make Cisco Webex Teams bots.

 Compass Intelligence Announces Winners Honoring the Top Companies in Mobile, IoT, Wearables, Applications, and Green Technology

 There is a growing competitive spirit in the technology markets today, and Compass Intelligence is proud to recognize Built.io as one of a select number of companies who have achieved best-in-class solutions and products, innovation, and an overall positive impact to the environment.

 The judges were impressed with Built.io Flow's user interface, which handles complexities in ways that its competitors cannot.
 They recognized how Built.io Flow benefits organizations across multiple departments by connecting all kinds of disparate systems.

 Mobile Backend as a Service (MBaaS) provider Built.io this week announced Built.io Backend 3.0, the latest release of its platform, which provides developers with a customizable environment for building mobile applications.